 Auditing has a unique need for distributed ledgers and blockchain technology distinct from other industries since this new technology can greatly increase audit efficiency.
 Is it important for accounting firms that efficiency is managed to help with audit pricing, the number of clients managed and overall customer satisfaction.
 An audit can be extremely meticulous, with auditors obtaining supporting documentation to verify transactions.
 Audit teams will need to adapt to utilize this new technology in an effective manner.
 With the current technological disruption that distributed ledgers and blockchain have to offer, this could drastically change the future auditing landscape.

 Mark W. Eckerle

-Mark Eckerle, CPA, is a supervisor at WithumSmith+Brown, PC.
-He is a member of the NJPCA Emerging Leaders, Cannabis, Accounting & Auditing Standards and Emerging Technologies interest groups.
-He can be reached at firstname.lastname@example.org.
+Mark Eckerle, CPA, is an audit manager at WithumSmith+Brown, PC.
+He is the vice leader of the NJCPA's Emerging Technololgies Interest Group (#NJCPATech) and a member of the Emerging Leaders, Cannabis and Accounting & Auditing Standards interest groups.

 This article appeared in the March/April 2019 issue of New Jersey CPA magazine.
 Read the full issue.